 The definition of a Part D drug includes a drug that is described in section 1927(k)(2)(A)(i) of the Social Security Act.
-This section specifically defines a "covered outpatient drug" as one that is approved for safety and effectiveness as a prescription drug under section 505 of the Federal Food, Drug, and Cosmetic Act, which requires submission by the manufacturer of an NDA or ANDA.
+This section specifically defines a "covered outpatient drug" as one that is approved for safety and effectiveness as a prescription drug under section 505 or 507 of the

+Federal Food, Drug, and Cosmetic Act, or which is approved under section 505(j) of such Act, which requires submission by the manufacturer of an NDA or ANDA.